New Release Brings Automatic Generation Of Bank Transactions

 Import Transactions.
 Import transactions from the uploaded statements with transaction dates up to the Document Date specified in the header of the Bank Transaction document.
 This will populate the document with any statement transaction that has not been already reconciled in the Automatic Bank Reconciliation function or has not been imported into another Bank Transaction document.
 Note that when first starting to use this feature, it is best to ensure that the bank reconciliation is up to date to avoid importing transactions that may have been already manually entered.

-The bank transaction document will be populated similar to the example below.
+The bank transaction document will be populated similarly to the example below.

 As each line is completed, an icon is displayed to the left of the Account indicating whether any rules have been defined against the account (green icon) or no rules (grey icon).